chelauk/lp-wgs/README.md

 11. ACE cna calls and tumour cell fraction ([`ACE`](https://bioconductor.org/packages/release/bioc/html/ACE.html))

-Bin options for ICHOR include 1000kb,500kb,100kb and 10kb these are set with the --map_bin parameter for ichor the normal fraction and ploids and subclone fractions can be set, see [`here`](https://github.com/broadinstitute/ichorCNA/wiki/Parameter-tuning-and-settings) for low tumour fractions setting
+Bin options for ICHOR include 1000kb,500kb,100kb and 10kb these are set with the --bin parameter for ichor the normal fraction and ploids and subclone fractions can be set, see [`here`](https://github.com/broadinstitute/ichorCNA/wiki/Parameter-tuning-and-settings) for low tumour fractions setting

        --ichor_purity cf_dna
 * will set these parameters for ichor automatically

         --normal "c(0.95, 0.99, 0.995, 0.999)"
         --ploidy "c(2)"
         --maxCN 3
         --estimateScPrevalence FALSE
         --scStates "c()"
         --chrs "c(1:22)"
         --chrTrain "c(1:22)"

 * otherwise you can set

        --ichor_purity_manual  c(0.95, 0.99, 0.995, 0.999)
   which will set this parameter for ichor

        --normal "c(0.95, 0.99, 0.995, 0.999)"

 9. ACE Absolute Copy number Estimation using low-coverage whole genome sequencing data ([`ACE`](https://github.com/tgac-vumc/ACE)).
 The default script for ACE is
 ```
 library(ACE)
 args <- commandArgs(trailingOnly = TRUE)